 - Defining milestones for the team

 - Controlling the project scope

 - Ensuring that the right test cases are used throughout the process

 - Enabling users to test real-world scenarios that fall outside of the project’s scope

 Overall, self-paced testing tends to work best for smaller teams.

 4. Create a List of Master Data

 If you’re struggling to create this list, consider your business data diagrams.
 Obviously, the scripts we covered earlier will be very helpful for this step, as well.
 As you go through them, think about what a user would need in order to execute each one.
 For example, if you’re conducting UAT on a training tool, provide your users with sample training courses that they can actually take during the test.

-Depending on the scope of the testing you’re doing, you may also want to organize this data with spreadsheets or in some other format broken down by test case.
+Depending on the scope of the testing you’re doing, you may also want to organize this data with spreadsheets or in some other format broken down by test scenarios.
 This will make it easier for your testers to quickly find the information they need for each script.

 5. Create a “User Manual”